bg-l2norm/awesome-ai-agent-papers--/readme.md

 ## Why this list?

-The AI agent space exploded in 2023 and hasn't stopped.
-Hundreds of repos claim to be "autonomous agent frameworks."
-Most are weekend wrappers around API calls. **This list only includes projects that moved the field forward** — frameworks with real architectural ideas, benchmarks that changed how we evaluate agents, and papers that introduced paradigms now used everywhere.
+The AI agent space exploded in 2023 and hasn't stopped. **This list only includes projects that moved the field forward**.

 Every entry was verified for active development status, genuine technical contribution, and community adoption.
 Chinese-origin projects are marked with 🇨🇳 — the Chinese AI ecosystem has produced some of the most impactful agent work and deserves first-class visibility.